moneroguides/1x02-setting-up-your-own-node/script.md

 I'm going to leave all of this as default for now.

-If you plan to use your node with Tor, you may now wish to skip to the section in video 4 titled *FORWARDING P2P TRAFFIC OVER TOR*.
+Those of you who wish to use Tor, you should now skip forward to video 4, where you should watch the section titled *FORWARDING P2P TRAFFIC OVER TOR*.
 That's where you will learn what else is necassary to run your node over the Tor network.
 Head back here when you have made the required alterations to your config file.

 ### SPINNING UP YOUR NODE